Stem Cell-based Therapies for Lyme Disease

 Treating Lyme Disease at ANOVA

 Since LD is a disease with many faces and various symptoms, no patient is like the other.
 Therefore, no treatment should be like the other.
-At ANOVA, we evaluate the medical history of every patient and develop the therapeutic strategy that is best suited for the patient’s specific symptoms and manifestations.
+At ANOVA, a German clinic for regenerative medicine, we evaluate the medical history of every patient and develop the therapeutic strategy that is best suited for the patient’s specific symptoms and manifestations.

 Stem Cell Secretome has anti-inflammatory properties that can help manage LD symptoms and facilitate the healing process of your body.
 Here you can read more about Stem Cell Secretome.